heelandy/Fster-App/APP_BLUEPRINT.md

   optional upload AV-scan + CAPTCHA (gated), private file storage with authed download.
 - Generic error responses; audit metadata carries no private PII.
 - CSV exports: neutralize formula injection (prefix `=+-@`-leading cells with `'`).
+- **Idle auto-logout:** a small client component tracks activity (mouse/key/scroll/touch), warns near the end, and `signOut`s after an inactivity window — a UI layer on top of the JWT's server-side `maxAge` (shared-device safety).
+- **Keep external API calls off the request/render path.** Never call a third-party API once per row in a list/render handler (N calls × timeout = a page hostage to an external service).
+  Make it on-demand (a button hitting a per-id endpoint) or cache the result.

 ---